DaniPari99/Experimental-Robotics-Laboratory2/assignment2/README.md

 The other software components, which are servers, are always active, but they work only if a client sends a request to them. ```assignment_fsm``` sends requests to armor in order to build the topological map at the beginning and then to update it and to do query on it. ```detect_marker``` instead sends requests to ```marker_server``` node in order to retrieve location informations for sending them to ```assignment_fsm```.

 ## States diagram
-The following figure shows the states diagram of the Finite State Machine:
+The following figure shows the states diagram of the Finite State Machine of the robot behaviour:

 ![Diagramma senza titolo drawio-2-3](https://user-images.githubusercontent.com/62515616/202918060-40c54de6-60bf-485f-a580-f060d253ae70.png)